mbezaire/labs/nernst/README.md

 {% next %}

 Now, let's add the body of the `nernst` function.
 In the function, write code to calculate the reversal potential of an ion using the Nernst equation and the information passed as arguments to the function.

+Checking our units, it seems that our reversal potential will be calculated in units of volts (V).
+However, units of milliVolts would be more useful for us.
+To convert, multiply the constants in the Nernst equation by a factor of 1000.

 Note: we can use the `math` library in Python to calculate the natural log, `ln`.
 The command we will use is `math.log()`; by default, the `log` method of math uses `e` as its base.